In the Field

 ComplyOngoing Continuing Experience — Inspection Day

-A medium-sized breast imaging center — part of a nationally recognized multi-facility group — was mid-inspection when the MQSA inspector flagged a deficiency.
+A medium-sized breast imaging center — part of a nationally recognized multi-facility group — was mid-inspection in 2026 when the MQSA inspector, a contracted state inspector conducting the review on behalf of the FDA, flagged a deficiency.

 One of nearly a dozen interpreting physicians on staff had been transferred to another imaging section of the hospital during the inspection cycle.
-Because the physician continued to interpret mammograms in that new role — even at reduced volume — the full federal ongoing continuing experience requirement remained in effect.
+The transfer was routine.
+No one anticipated it would create a compliance problem.
+Because the physician continued to interpret mammograms in the new role — even at reduced volume — the full federal ongoing continuing experience requirement remained in effect.
 Under MQSA, an interpreting physician who performs any mammography interpretations must maintain 960 reads per 24-month period.
 Fewer mammograms didn't reduce the obligation.
 It made meeting it harder.

 The facility's documentation was otherwise complete.
-The Mammography Medical Outcome Audit was current.
+The Mammography Medical Outcome Audit was current — reviewed in detail, signed off by the lead interpreting physician.
 Disposition listings, technologist and physician ongoing continuing experience records, EQUIP reporting tools, monthly peer-review concordance reports, and breast biopsy pathology summaries — all in order.
-But no one had caught this one physician's count.
+The gap in this one physician's count had not surfaced during any of it.

 The inspector asked the breast imaging technologist directly.
 The deficiency was real.